damianhakert/damianhakert.github.io/source/posts/2016-12-05-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

   - production
 ```

-The `environment` keyword associates the job with a specific environment while the `url` element is used to generate a handy hyperlink to our application on the GitLab Environments page.
+The `environment` keyword associates the job with a specific environment while the `url` element is used to generate a handy hyperlink to our application on the GitLab Environments page (found under your project's `Pipelines > Environments`).
 The `only` keyword signals to GitLab CI that the job should be executed only when the pipeline is building the listed branches.
 Finally, `when: manual` is used to turn the job execution from automatic to manual.
 Turning the execution of this job to `automatic` would project us in the world of [Continuous Deployment](https://about.gitlab.com/2016/08/05/continuous-integration-delivery-and-deployment-with-gitlab/#continuous-deployment) rather than [Continuous Delivery](https://about.gitlab.com/2016/08/05/continuous-integration-delivery-and-deployment-with-gitlab/#continuous-delivery).
 From a Kubernetes perspective, we are making use of `namespaces` to segregate the different environments.

-By committing on `master` and `production` we trigger a pipeline per environment.
+By committing on `master` and `production` we [trigger a pipeline per environment](https://about.gitlab.com/2016/08/26/ci-deployment-and-environments/).
 As previously said, we are not making use of any collaboration tool because it is out of the scope of this tutorial.
-In real world scenarios, we would use [Merge Requests](https://docs.gitlab.com/ee/api/merge_requests.html) with [Review Apps](https://about.gitlab.com/features/review-apps/) to move code across branches.
-[Merge Requests](https://docs.gitlab.com/ee/api/merge_requests.html) allow the team to review and discuss the changes before they get merged into the target branch.
+In real world scenarios, we would use [Merge Requests](https://about.gitlab.com/2016/10/25/gitlab-workflow-an-overview/#merge-request) with [Review Apps](https://about.gitlab.com/features/review-apps/) to move code across branches.
+Merge Requests allow the team to review and discuss the changes before they get merged into the target branch.
 [Review Apps](https://about.gitlab.com/features/review-apps/) take that one step further by spinning up dynamic environments for our merge requests offering the team access to a deployed instance of our application without the need of checking out the branch.
-This is extremely useful for non-technical members of the team.
+This is extremely useful not only for non-technical members of the team, but also to collaborators and project managers to preview the changes without having to clone and install the app and its dependencies when evaluating a proposal.

 ```shell
 git commit -am "Showcasing Pipelines"